po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/26-Stu_CSS-Variables/README.md

   * As a developer, I want to be able to update the text color and border radius of the cards without having to change each one individually.

-  * How can we declare a custom property on the `:root` pseudo-class in order change the text color to white?
+  * How can we declare custom properties on the `:root` pseudo-class?

-  * How can we change the border radius of the cards to be circles?
+  * How can we use those custom property values instead of using values that are repeated throughout the style sheet such as `#fff`?

+* Try and identify any colors or border radius values that are repeated in the style sheet and use CSS custom properties to maintain them in one location.

 ## 💡 Hint(s)